chanzler/piwik-traffic-sources/README.md

-# Piwik PerformanceMonitor Plugin
+# Piwik Traffic Sources

 ## Description

 This is a plugin for the Open Source Web Analytics platform Piwik.
-If enabled, it will add a new widget that you can add to your dashboard an a new link in the top navigation.
+If enabled, it will add a new widget that you can add to your dashboard.

-The widget will show the performance index of a site that auto-refresh every 30 seconds.
-It shows the number of visitors or visit time in a 30 minute period compared to the maximum number of visitors in any 30 minute period of the last 30 days.

-This plugin is inspired by the [piwik barometer plugin](https://github.com/halfdan/piwik-barometer-plugin) and uses a lightly modified jQuery-Dynameter (original by [Tzechiu Lei](http://tze1.com/dynameter/).
+The widget will show you the actual traffic sources of a site.
+The widget auto-refreshes every x seconds.

-**This plugin should run fine with installations with up to 100.000 page impressions per day.
+**This plugin should run fine with installations with up to 10.000.000 page impressions per day.
 If you run a very large piwik installation and have performance issues with this plugin, please contact me - there is a solution for this.
-I have it up and running in an installation with more than 5 million visits per day.**
+I have it up and running in an installation with more than 15 million visits per day.**

-(Tested with piwik 2.7.0, but supposed to run with older versions)
+(Tested with piwik 2.8.3, but supposed to run with older versions)

 ## Installation